binkley/kotlin-rational/README.md

 ### Types

 This code attempts to ease programmer typing through overloading.
-Where sensible, if a `BigRational` and `FiniteBigRational` are provided as argument or extension method types, then so are `BigDecimal`, `Double`, `Float`, `BigInteger`, `Long`, and `Int`.
+Where sensible, if a `FloatingBigRational` and `FixedBigRational` are provided as argument or extension method types, then so are `BigDecimal`, `Double`, `Float`, `BigInteger`, `Long`, and `Int`.